 Over the years, the transformational leadership style has changed the digital landscape for the better.
 Managers who use this method build an engaged workforce that’s motivated to innovate and work towards the success of their organization.
 Anyone in a leadership position would want to achieve the same for their company.
-So, in this post, we’re going to discuss the transformational leadership theory.
-We’ll also share some real-life examples that will inspire you to apply the same method to your management style.
+By taking this quiz, you can find out which leadership style resonates with you.

 What Is Transformational Leadership?